EMERGENCY TRAVEL ALERT:

 It is FDOT’s goal, through this Guidebook, to provide the framework for airports to more easily and effectively develop sustainability plans and implement sustainability initiatives throughout all functional areas of an airport.
 This effort is part of an even larger goal of making Florida aviation the model to lead the state’s transportation system into a more economically self-sufficient, environmentally friendly, operationally efficient, and socially responsible future.
 As airports begin to utilize this Guidebook, positive outcomes and sustainable benefits will begin to be seen.

-For more information on airport sustainability, please contact the Aviation System Manager.
+For more information on airport sustainability, please contact the Aviation System Development Manager.

 Florida Department of Transportation

 Innovative, Efficient and Exceptional